History Department Resources

 Law School: UA has a fantastic pre-law program, and they can help you with everything you need, from start to finish.

 Secondary Education: UA’s Secondary Social Science Education program is dedicated to training teachers, and many of our undergraduates chose this career path.
-Also remember that there are networks of private schools who are also looking for teachers, and who do not always have the same requirements as the public school system.
+Also remember that there are networks of private schools who are looking for teachers, and who do not always have the same requirements as the public school system.

 Library Science: We have two historians on campus who have also earned graduate degrees in Library Science: Karly Johnson and Alex Boucher.
 They will be happy to answer any questions you might have about this exciting field, which integrates traditional library skills with all of the revolutionary changes underway in information technology and digital humanities.
-Both are eager to help, and are currently compiling a list of resources for those interested in learning more about their field.
+Both are eager to help and are currently compiling a list of resources for those interested in learning more about their field.

-Careers in History Videos
+Videos about Careers in History